Leody Taveras Player Props: Rangers vs. White Sox

 Leody Taveras At The Plate

-- Among qualified hitters in baseball, his batting average ranks 36th, his on-base percentage ranks 94th, and he is 64th in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 37th in batting average, 97th in on-base percentage, and 64th in slugging.

-- He has hit a home run in 10.9% of his games this year, and 3.1% of his plate appearances.
+- In 10.8% of his games this season, he has hit a long ball, and 3% of his trips to the dish.

-- Taveras has driven in a run in 28 games this season (30.4%), including 13 games with more than one RBI (14.1%).
+- Taveras has had an RBI in 28 games this year (30.1%), including 13 multi-RBI outings (14.0%).
 He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.